rkii939b/CallgrindHighlighter/README.md

 Instruction:
--Download QT Creator
+1. Download QT Creator
--Download all the files including doc and build folders -Open the QT Creator GUI
+2. Download all the files including doc and build folders
+3. Open the QT Creator GUI
--Place the callgrind files in any location of your hard drive to for testing.
+4. Place the callgrind files in any location of your hard drive to for testing.
--Find the "Build" button and Run from the QT.
+5. Find the "Build" button and Run from the QT.
 The simpleTextViewer will appear which has a unique feature to highlight callgrind files from your local disk.
  It can also highlight the text based on the format of event types.

   For Example: